RoboticsClubatUCF/Hydrofoil-Designer/README.md

 # PEP27 Hydrofoil Designer

 A self-hosted web tool for designing hydrofoil profiles.
-Paste an airfoil `.dat` file, enter your craft's design parameters, and receive a full aerodynamic sizing report plus a **STEP file** ready to import into any major 3D modeling software.
+Paste an airfoil `.dat` file, enter your craft's design parameters, and receive a full aerodynamic sizing report, a **STEP file** ready to import into any major 3D modeling software, and an interactive **3D assembly preview**.

 ---